rmsk2/pwman/README.md

 access a password manager file as described in the `rustpwman` documentation.
 The following commands are provided.

 ```
 The following commands are available:
      all: Print whole file contents in plaintext
+     bkp: Store a backup of the given password safe
      clp: Adds/modifies an entry by setting its contents through the clipboard
      dec: Decrypts a file
      del: Deletes an entry from a file